SevincOzturk/sevincozturk.github.io/index.md

     <img src="Sevinc_photo.jpeg" alt="Sevinç Öztürk" style="width: 180px; border-radius: 50%;">
   </div>
   <div style="max-width: 500px; text-align: left; font-size: 18px;">
     <p> Welcome!
-I am a visiting fellow at the University of Glasgow and an Assistant Professor of Political Science and International Relations at Çukurova University.
+I am a visiting fellow at the University of Glasgow and an Assistant Professor of Political Science and International Relations at Çukurova University.</p>

-My research mainly focuses on authoritarian politics, political behavior and attitudes of minorities, and Turkish politics.
+<p>My research mainly focuses on authoritarian politics, political behavior and attitudes of minorities, and Turkish politics.
 I conduct experiments and observational analysis.
-My work has been published in Conflict Management and Peace Science, and Southeast European and Black Sea Studies.
+My work has been published in Conflict Management and Peace Science, and Southeast European and Black Sea Studies.</p>

-I received my PhD in Political Science from Rutgers University.
+<p>I received my PhD in Political Science from Rutgers University.
 I also hold an M.A. in Political Science from Rutgers University and in International Relations from the Turkish War Academia, as well as a B.A. in International Relations from Ege University.
   </p>
   </div>
 </div>